Integration & setup

 https://ads-[customer].adhese.com/m/stack/sl[positioncode]/pi[playerid]?max_ads=[amount]

 The playlist endpoint returns a subset of DOOH campaigns at the requested DOOH position.
-The JSON response consists of an array "ads" which can be empty or populated with multiple objects depending on the number of active campaigns.
+The JSON response consists of an array named "ads," which can be empty or populated with multiple objects, depending on the number of active campaigns.

-The max_ads parameter defines the maximum number of returned ads.
+The max_ads parameter defines the maximum number of ads to be returned.
 A separate configuration on the adserver can be activated to ensure this value never exceeds a specific limit.

 A player ID can be provided as an optional parameter in the request.
 This ID can be used for a number of purposes:

-The structure of the JSON object that is returned for each campaign must be configured in the adserver using an advar template.
+The structure of the JSON object returned for each campaign must be configured in the ad server using an advar template.

 An example response: